 Here’s what you do.
 No complicated coding.
 Just download this file from our github, and include it in the head of your html.
 Just use one of them.
 We’ve updated this code a few times, so be sure to go here for the latest version.

 You’ll also need Jquery so be sure to include that before the script.
 So you’ll have something like this

 And then… That’s it.
 The script will use jquery to scan through your page and look for iframes.
 Any iframe that has a standard youtube value in it’s source parameter like http://www.youtube.com/embed/ or https://www.youtube.com/embed/ will get acknowledged as a YouTube video. (if it has the -nocookie listing that is an option in Youtube we don’t track it, as it wouldn’t track anyway).
 Then we dynamically create the objects based on the YouTube ID’s based on their IFrame Player API and voila.
 All the iframes embedded on the page with the standard default YouTube embed code, as well as their https secure version, get tracked with Events in Google Analytics.

 JUST BECAUSE IT’S NOT PERFECT!

-1) It requires jquery.
+1) It requires jquery as noted above.
 If you don’t have jquery on the page as well as our youtube code, it won’t work.

 2) It assumes that the video is embedded only once on the page.
 You can have 100 videos on the page and it’ll track them all, but if you embed the same video twice it’ll actually error out because I’m using the YouTube video ID as the id for the player itself, so it’ll just overwrite itself, and the second video with the same YouTube video ID won’t get tracked.

-3) I mentioned it before, but if you choose the option for “enhanced privacy mode” which sets a no cookie field in the URL, we don’t track those.
+3) I mentioned it before, but if you choose the option for “enhanced privacy mode” which sets a no cookie field in the URL, we can’t track those.